Timuchen/ton-solidity-language-server/README.md

 You can share the guide with the community by sending it to us.
 Below, in the description, we will publish such instructions.

-Solidity is the language used in Free TON to create smart contracts, this extension provides:
+TON Solidity is the language used in Free TON to create smart contracts, this extension provides:

 - Syntax highlighting
 - Snippets